Master's and doctoral study

 The Canterbury LLM programmes offer a wide choice of topics for either general study or specialised research drawing on particular academic strengths in the Faculty.
 Students can tailor their course content to enable them to develop their own interests and achieve personal benefit.

-- LLM by Thesis (The LLM by thesis gives candidates the flexibility to thoroughly research an area of particular interest.
+• LLM by Thesis - gives candidates the flexibility to thoroughly research an area of particular interest.
 In certain circumstances and with approval, students enrolled for the LLM by thesis can transfer to the PhD degree.
-Candidates can begin study at any time.)
+Candidates can begin study at any time.

-- LLM in International Law and Politics (The LLM in International Law and Politics is a multi-disciplinary degree, partly taught and partly research-based.
-Candidates may begin study in February or July.)
+• LLM in International Law and Politics - is a multi-disciplinary degree, partly taught and partly research-based.
+Candidates may begin study in February (recommended) or July.

 Full and part-time study is possible.
 The LLM degree can ordinarily be completed in one year of full-time study.